laravel/docs/billing.md

     $balance = $user->balance();

-To credit a customer's balance, you may provide a positive value to the `applyBalance` method.
+To credit a customer's balance, you may provide a negative value to the `applyBalance` method.
 If you wish, you may also provide a description:

-    $user->applyBalance(500, 'Premium customer top-up.');
+    $user->applyBalance(-500, 'Premium customer top-up.');

-Providing a negative value to the `applyBalance` method will debit the customer's balance:
+Providing a positive value to the `applyBalance` method will debit the customer's balance:

-    $user->applyBalance(-300, 'Bad usage penalty.');
+    $user->applyBalance(300, 'Bad usage penalty.');

 The `applyBalance` method will create new customer balance transactions for the customer.
 You may retrieve these transaction records using the `balanceTransactions` method, which may be useful in order to provide a log of credits and debits for the customer to review: